VanderCook College of Music: Presidents

+Campus

 VanderCook College of Music currently resides at 3140 and 3125 S. Federal Street on the campus of the Illinois Institute of Technology.
 Plans on the building began in 1948 and it was built in 1950 by architect Ludwig Mies van der Rohe.
 The buildings, known as the AAR Technical Center, was two of three buildings that formed the Association of American Railroads (AAR) Complex.
 The location of the Association of American Railroads on the campus of the Illinois Institute of Technology was symbolic of the close relationship between the railroads and technological educational institutions in matters of research.
 These buildings are based on the model of a steel system with glass and brick curtain walls.
 The corner detail of the VanderCook College building (3140) is notable for brick that rises higher at the base of the wall before the steel begins above.
 VanderCook College of Music moved into the building in early 1996.